 The machine learning based algorithms designed to tackle this problem is known as Recommendation engines.
 Personalized recommendation engines leverage methods from Computer Science and Statistics to construct tailor-made recommendations based on users’ past behavior.
 These models attempt to pin down important characteristics which drive interest and figure out users’ preferences based on past interactions.

 The Freadom app was launched in 2016.
 The recommendation system has gone through multiple iterations since.
 However, 23% of sessions on the Freadom app end up with a child skipping all presented stories.
 Additionally, we know that a typical user starts four stories before completing one (on average).
-One wonders what this data looks like for Netflix.
-Nevertheless, there is visible room for improvement.
+These data points clearly indicate that there is room for improvement.

-We have partnered with Golub Capital Social Impact lab at Stanford University which is lead by Dr. Susan Athey.
-Users tend to have differentiated tastes, thus providing bespoke recommendations can substantially boost their engagement and improve the learning pace.
-Perhaps one child likes animal stories, while another one prefers stories about sports; A third child may like stories with pictures, while a fourth one prefers moral stories.
+We partnered with Golub Capital Social Impact lab lead by Dr. Susan Athey at Stanford University to develop machine learning models and refine content selection.
+Users tend to have differentiated tastes – Perhaps one child likes stories based on wild animals, while another one prefers stories about sports; A third child may like stories with pictures, while a fourth one prefers moral stories – thus providing bespoke recommendations can substantially boost their engagement and improve the learning pace.